snackattas/ShutTheBox/README.md

 Start playing [here](https://apis-explorer.appspot.com/apis-explorer/?base=https://zattas-game.appspot.com/_ah/api#p/shut_the_box/v1/)!

 ## Features
 * Played on the client side using Google Cloud Endpoints.
-The game state is remembered through url keys, enabling the game to be extensible to javascript clients or iOS/Android platforms in the future.
+* Able to be used in javascript clients or iOS/Android platforms in the future.
 * Each game is associated with a user, enabling various user statistics and reports to be created.
-* In addition to the standard Shut The Box gameplay with nine tiles and dice addition, users are able to configure games to contain twelve tiles (called "Full House") and/or multiplication of the dice instead of summing.
+* In addition to the standard Shut The Box gameplay with nine tiles and dice addition, users are able to configure games to contain twelve tiles (called "Full House") and/or multiplication of the dice.
-* Users receive email notifications for incomplete games with turns more than 12 hours passed.
+* Users receive email notifications for incomplete games.
 * A leaderboard features a list of users ranked by average score and average number of turns.

+## Rules of Shut The Box
+The game uses tiles numbered 1 to 9.
+The player rolls two dice and flips any combination of tiles that match the sum of the roll.
+If every tile higher than 6 is flipped, the player then rolls only one dice.
+The player keeps rolling and flipping until they can't match their roll with the remaining tiles.
+The total of thet tiles left unflipped are then totaled, and that is the score.
+Lower scores are therefore considered better, as they are the result of flipping more tiles.

+In this version of Shut The Box, the user has the ability to play with tiles numbered 1 to 12.
+They are also able to choose to flip a combination of tiles that match the product of the dice roll, instead of the sum.

+## How to Play
+1. Create a user by calling create_user.
+2. Create a game by calling new_game with your username and the dice operation/number of tiles to play with.
+Record the urlsafe_key that is returned.
+3. Call turn with the urlsafe_key.
+Your roll will be returned.
+4. Call turn again with the urlsafe_key and with flip_tiles as the combination of tiles that match the sum (or product) of the roll.
+5. Repeat step 4 until the game is over.
+6. Call new_game and play again!

 ## Technologies used
 * [Google App Engine](https://cloud.google.com/appengine/)